Policy-Embedded Graph Expansion: Networked HIV Testing with Diffusion-Driven Network Samples: Evaluation

 \subsection{Experiments and Results}

-We evaluate methods based on how much discounted reward they accrue throughout the experiments (see \cref{eq:reward-model} for reward model), which captures our real-world goal of identifying as many HIV-positive individuals as possible as quickly as possible.
+We evaluate methods based on how much normalized discounted reward they accrue throughout the experiments (see \cref{eq:reward-model} for reward model), which captures our real-world goal of identifying as many HIV-positive individuals as possible as quickly as possible.
 First, we compare the average performance of our method (PEGE + DDB) to that of each baseline.
 For this experiment, we fix the expansion depth in DDB at $d = 3$, the number of graph expansions in PEGE at $k = 24$, the discount factor at $\gamma = 0.99$, and the number of tests at $T = |\mathbf{V}|$.
-Figure \ref{fig:core_experiment} shows the empirical results.
+We also cap the maximum expansion width at $b = 25$ to guarantee bounded graph expansions.
+The left side of Figure \ref{fig:core_experiment} shows the empirical results.
 Table \ref{tab:stats} also summarizes some performance statistics, including area under the cumulative discounted reward curve (AUC) and cumulative discounted reward at different testing budgets.

 On average, our PEGE + DDB method outperforms all baselines.
-The total AUC for PEGE + DDB is about 9.94\% greater than that of the closest baseline (Greedy Classifier).
-Furthermore, PEGE + DDB remains advantageous under different testing budgets, outperforming the strongest baseline by 12.6\%, 6.65\%, and 10.9\% under testing budgets of 25\%, 50\%, and 75\% of the population, respectively.
-PEGE also captures about 77.4\% of the AUC of FOG, and 72.3\%, 74.7\%, and 81.8\% of the cumulative discounted reward accrued by FOG under testing budgets of 25\%, 50\%, and 75\% of the population, respectively.
+The total AUC for PEGE + DDB is about 9.42\% greater than that of the closest baseline (Greedy Classifier).
+Furthermore, PEGE + DDB remains advantageous under different testing budgets, outperforming the strongest baseline by 17.3\%, 8.06\%, and 6.83\% under testing budgets of 25\%, 50\%, and 75\% of the population, respectively.
+PEGE also captures about 78.4\% of the AUC of FOG, and 76.3\%, 76.6\%, and 80.6\% of the cumulative discounted reward accrued by FOG under testing budgets of 25\%, 50\%, and 75\% of the population, respectively.
 The remaining gap is likely due to the observability gap, the stronger oracle that FOG accesses, and error in DDB.
-These boosts that we observe in discounted reward indicate more positive detections early on.
-For example, when testing only 25\% of the population, PEGE + DDB discovers about 9\% more positive cases than the strongest baseline.
+These boosts that we observe in discounted reward also indicate more positive detections early on.
+For example, when testing only 25\% of the population, PEGE + DDB discovers about 15.4\% more positive cases than the strongest baseline.
 If network-based testing algorithms are eventually deployed with tens or hundreds of thousands of participants, improvements of this scale can translate to hundreds or thousands of additional positive HIV identifications, assuming the same population-wide positivity rate of 11.3\%.